 - Symptoms of another infection of that area of the head

-A sinus x-ray is not ordered as often before.
-This is because CT scan of the sinuses shows more detail.
+These days, a sinus x-ray is not often ordered.
+This is because a CT scan of the sinuses shows more detail.

 What Abnormal Results Mean

 The x-ray may detect an infection, blockages, bleeding or tumors.